Quinnen Williams shows out; McSorley's comp; QBs are a puzzle

 "I was a captain and I'm a team player," he said.
 "Anything to get a W."

-Armstead wanted to prove he pass-catching ability at the combine after getting only eight targets in 2018.
+Armstead wanted to prove his pass-catching ability at the combine after getting only eight targets in 2018.
 He caught the ball well in drills.
 He considers himself the "most violent runner" in this draft.
-At 223 pounds, he said he benches 445, squats 500 and dead lifts 550 pounds.
+At 220 pounds, he said he benches 445, squats 500 and dead lifts 550 pounds.

 A few talent evaluators liked C.J.
 Anderson as a comp for Armstead.
 That's not bad.
 They see Armstead as a guy who could have success in spelling an established starter for a couple series a game.